opencog/opencog/examples/README.md

 openpsi         - An example implementation of openpsi to control a simple
                   agent.

-miner           - Collection of examples of the pattern miner.

 Stale Examples:
 ---------------
 The following examples illustrate subsystems that are not currently